CarouselSMS/API_deprecated/sections/api/faq-general.md

 If, at any point you need to remove tags from some numbers on your subscriber list, you can use the `untag_subscribers` API call.

-Static Responses
+Static responses
 ----------------

-### What are Static Responses used for?
+### What are Static responses used for?

-Static Responses let you build a basic SMS application without writing any code.
+Static responses let you build a basic SMS application without writing any code.
 If all you need is a canned responses to a given set of keywords, you can enter them through your application ‘edit’ screen and the Service Layer will automatically send